squ1rrel-ctf/squ1rrel.dev/_posts/2025-04-06-squ1rrel-acorn-clicker.md

 After registering an account, we are brought to the beautiful Acorn Clicker and Squirrel Market...

 ![image of main page of website](/assets/squ1rrel/kyleburgess2025/acorn-clicker/main.png) *What a beautiful website!
-Compliments to the designer*
+Compliments to the designer.*

 Clicking the acorn gives us a random number of acorns between 1 and 10, and increases our balance accordingly.
 When we reach 999999999999999999 acorns, we can buy the Flag Squirrel, who holds the flag.